shopwareLabs/ApiSchemaSplitter/README.md

 Yes, it sounds like a horror splatter movie.
 But we'll just split files for you! -- BrocksiNet

+⚠️ These are experimental bun runtime scripts ⚠️ Features will be moved to [api-gen](https://github.com/shopware/frontends/tree/main/packages/api-gen) package in the future.

 ## Why

 You want to import the admin API from your Shopware instance, but it fails because it has circular dependencies and is way too big a JSON file to import all endpoints at once.
-This bun script can help you split the admin API into smaller pieces (by path or tags) so you can decide what you want to import.
+This bun scripts can help you split the admin API into smaller pieces (by path or tags) so you can decide what you want to import.

 ## Initial set up